trussworks/cmspw/README.md

 ## Usage

-It will generate random alphanumeric strings and mark those that EUA would reject as "failed", and stop when a string matches the rule set.
+It will generate random alphanumeric strings and mark those that EUA/CloudVPN would reject as "failed", and stop when a string matches the rule set.

 ```console
 $ python3 cmspw.py --help